 I’d say, on average, somewhere between 30-120 minutes depending on the specifics (goals, rep ranges, rest periods, type of training split, total volume, overall training approach, 100 other factors, etc. etc. etc.).
 Narrowing that down even further, you’ll probably be looking at something like 45-90 minutes most of the time, especially with workouts aimed at common goals (such as building muscle).

-You can expect most of the workouts I’ve designed for you in The Best Workout Routines to fall into this range as well.
+You can expect most of the workouts I’ve designed for you in Superior Muscle Growth to fall into this range as well.

 But again, I’m only telling you this because I know certain people won’t be happy with this article unless they see some kind of specific guideline.
 So, there it is.
 It’s not a recommendation or a suggestion or the amount of time that I think is “best.”